Dunridge/typescript-react-example/README.md

 ```
 3) Change the default generated App.css to App.scss
 4) Changed the import in App.tsx from import './App.css'; to import './App.scss';
+5) Sometimes you have to run npm install again so that the JSX code works properly

 # Getting Started with Create React App